ErikKBethke/tableau-workbook-xml/README.md

 ## Python manipulation of Tableau workbooks via the XML
 tableauxml is designed to enable a more efficient method of modifying the various components of the Tableau workbook via XML.

-As there are existing ways to manipulate Tableau workbooks via the API, this package is aimed at increasing the ability to efficiently parse through the XML format of workbooks.
+As there are existing ways to read Tableau workbooks via the API, this package is aimed at increasing the ability to efficiently parse through the XML format of workbooks.
+For example, this package aims to allow you to modify data sources and not run into internal errors when doing so.
+This functionality does not exist to my knowledge elsewhere.

+A large thank you to Tableau themselves for publishing their [document api](http://tableau.github.io/document-api-python/docs/), which gave some inspiration on how to structure this package.

 ## Installation
 Currently, the easiest way to install is from its ([source](https://github.com/ErikKBethke/tableau-workbook-xml)) on Github:
 `pip install git+https://github.com/ErikKBethke/tableau-workbook-xml`

+### Requirements
+This package has dependencies on the following (included in setup.py):
+* lmxl